Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Competition, Welfare, and the Backfiring Mandate

 \begin{proposition}[Backfiring Mandate] Suppose Assumptions~\ref{ass:detection_value}--\ref{ass:outside}, \ref{ass:spillover}, and \ref{ass:monotone} hold.
 The welfare ordering across regulatory regimes satisfies: \begin{enumerate}[label=(\alph*)] \item If $\alpha_\phi = 0$: $W^A \leq W^C \leq W^D \leq W^B$.
 Incentive-compatible federation (TVA) weakly dominates voluntary federation without incentives. \item If $\alpha_\phi > 0$ and competition is sufficiently intense: $W^C < W^A < W^D \leq W^B$.
 Voluntary federation without incentive alignment is strictly worse than autarky. \item There exists $\bar{\alpha}_\phi > 0$ above which $W^B < W^D$: mandated full sharing can reduce welfare relative to incentive-compatible federation when competitive and leakage costs overwhelm detection gains. \end{enumerate} \end{proposition}

 Assumptions~\ref{ass:spillover} and~\ref{ass:monotone} are presented as maintained conditions rather than derived from primitives because the full microfoundation in the GNN setting is intractable.
-A Gaussian aggregation toy model in Appendix~\ref{sec:toy_model} shows that both assumptions hold structurally under standard information aggregation with linear competitive costs, so this proposition is not tautological.
+A Gaussian aggregation toy model in the Online Appendix shows that both assumptions hold structurally under standard information aggregation with linear competitive costs, so this proposition is not tautological.
+The conditions in parts (b) and (c) are sufficient rather than necessary; they isolate the economic channel through which competition-induced distortions overturn the gains from information aggregation.